ohishim/trec/README.md

 ``` r
 res2 <- TREC2(res1$argTREC)
 ```
-If you want to classify into three groups, you set `groups=3` as an argument of `TREC2`.
+If you want to classify into three groups, you can set `groups=3` as an argument of `TREC2`.

 The `TREC2` first outputs a dendrogram for the trend groups obtained by two- or three-categorical discrimination based on the two linear trends of which slopes are 1 and -1 (default).
 You can also select two trends for the discrimination like this: